Drennuz/derp/README.md

 OCaml implementation of parsing with derivatives

-It is a work in progress with some known/unknown bugs.
+It is a work in progress.
 Right now it only returns yes/no for parsing, next step will be to build a syntax tree/forest.

 To build, run: